Personal Essay Questions (Portland)

 Insert a blank line between each paragraph.
 Responses to each question must be

-no longer than 2,500 characters (typically about one page,
+no longer than 500 words.
+This is typically about one page,

-double-spaced).
-Use the character count feature of your word processor to check the length before pasting.
+double-spaced.
+Use the word count feature of your word processor to check the length,

 The following four personal essay questions are required for all